15 Outdoor toy storage ideas that keep your garden tidy!

 It’s best to divide toys into types and fill each plastic container.
 This makes tidying your garden easy as you can wheel out only the box your kids want to use while safely storing the rest.

 As long as the lid is clipped into place, you can leave them outside without damaging any of the toys inside.
 Plus they stack, taking up minimal space in the home or garage.

 A not so secret way to encourage your little ones to be tidy outside is to start inside.
 One of the best ideas is to build a custom storage wall in the garage for all of your garden toys and stuff.
 Not only does this keeps mess to a minimum, but it also means every item has a place.

 Our inspiration comes from Aniko at Place Of My Taste, who built a fantastic storage solution in her garage.
 There’s room for ride-on toys on the bottom, as well as multiple shelves to store toys in plastic containers.

 With everything labelled, there’s no excuse not to return boxes or toys to there is a designated slot.
 As a fun DIY project, it will take more time than money to build.
 You can also fully customise your storage racks to your garage and needs.

 #4 Replace your bench!

 There’s nothing better than reading a book in the garden while the kids play.
 Any garden design can be improved with more places to seat, read and reflect.

 But what if you could add a bench with lockable storage?
 It just might keep you happy and the kid’s toy safely hidden.

-Our top pick is the Keter Eden Bench (available at Amazon), which has a wooden effect finish yet is manufactured from plastic.
+Our top pick is the Keter Eden Bench, which has a wooden effect finish yet is manufactured from plastic.
 Once assembled, it’s sturdy, durable and has plenty of storage under the seat, which can be locked.
 Perfect for the whole family!